MicrosoftDocs/azure-dev-docs/articles/java/get-started/deploy.md

 ## Serverless functions

 Sometimes you don't need an entire Java application.
 For example, for real-time data processing, you might just need a small piece of code that can be triggered at scale - perhaps by millions and millions of events.
 Such events can be ingested via Azure Event Hubs, processed by event-driven serverless Java code running at scale in Azure Functions, and saved into a data store such as Azure Cosmos DB.
-FedEx, Best Buy, and UBS are great examples of real-time, event driven Java.

 ## Jointly built and supported solutions with Java ecosystem partners